1994 Michigan gubernatorial election: Candidates

+Campaign

 All four candidates were notably from Lansing or its immediate surroundings.

 Wolpe, who had served 7 terms in Congress before retiring in 1993, won a 4-way battle for the Democratic nomination, taking 35 percent of the vote.
 He bested his closest rival, state Sen. Debbie Stabenow, who had 30 percent.
 Wolpe eventually chose Stabenow as his running mate.